tuxick/home-assistant.io/source/_integrations/buienradar.markdown

 Internally this component uses the radar map image as [documented](https://www.buienradar.nl/overbuienradar/gratis-weerdata) on buienradar.nl.
 The downloaded image is cached to prevent Home Assistant from making a new request to buienradar.nl multiple times a minute when Home Assistant checks for new stills from the camera.

 The camera entity is added disabled by default and should first be enabled before it starts reading the camera images.
+If you don't find it in the Entities list check the filter at top right, "Show disabled entities".

 ## Sensor